-The business launched in February 2010 with coverage in GQ, Vogue, & Daily Candy, and leveraged classes and Wharton faculty as resources to build the business and their brand.
+The business launched in February 2010 with coverage in GQ and Vogue, and leveraged classes and Wharton faculty as resources to build the business and their brand.

 They exceeded their first year sales goals in a few weeks and quickly shifted their focus to operations and customer service needs.

 Giving glasses to those without access to eyewear was in their original business plan.
 Co-founder Neil Blumenthal worked for VisionSpring before Wharton.
-By January 2013, Warby Parker had donated over 250,000 pairs of glasses to people in need in 35 countries, creating more than $200M of economic impact due to increased individual productivity.
+Five years after launch, Warby Parker has distributed over 1,000,000 pairs of glasses to people in need in 35 countries, creating more than $200M of economic impact due to increased individual productivity.